- Microsoft Key Distribution Service (KDS) start failure:

 Update replacement informationThis update doesn't replace a previously released update.

-Also, some services and applications, including analysis tools, may only search the Domain Controllers OU for DCs (by examining the GUID_DOMAIN_CONTROLLERS_CONTAINER_W value and setting a search base of 1).
-DCs in other OUs won't be found, even when the DCs are in a child OU.
+However, there may be some services and applications, including analysis tools, that only search the Domain Controllers OU for DCs (by examining the GUID_DOMAIN_CONTROLLERS_CONTAINER_W value and setting a search base of "one-level").
+DCs in child OUs won't be found in this case.